 Picking a good book is a great way to not go wrong with a gift.
-Here are a couple of our favorites (and I’ll be sharing a more extensive list on Tuesday).
+Here are a couple of our favorites:

 Introductory Calculus For Infants – This book isn’t really going to teach your kid calculus, but it does teach a lot of math terms as it goes through the alphabet.
-This is one of the most requested books at bedtime, and I’m pretty sure our five year old has it memorized.
-It follows the story of lonely X, how F befriends him, and all the fun things they can do together.
+This is one of the most requested books at bedtime, and It follows the story of lonely X, how F befriends him, and all the fun things they can do together.

 My Book Of Easy Crafts – Perfect for the kiddo who loves crafts and is learning how to use scissors and glue.

 Magazine subscriptions are a fun way to encourage reading and fun activities all year round.
 I wrote all about how much we love Spider and Ladybug Magazines here (as well as how we were able to get them at a bargain price).
 Not only did the boys enjoy the stories from the magazines, they loved the crafts and activities that came along with them.